 3. Hard landscaping suits a small shady garden

 I know some people love their lawns but they just don’t grow very well in shade.
 They also take up too much space, are muddy in winter and tend to push all the planting to the edges of the garden.
 I have dark stained decking and purple slate chippings which make the whole garden accessible even in the wet.
 To help soften the look I’ve allowed a carpet of self-seeded violets and californian poppies to grow through the slate.

 When I arrived the brick-built raised beds were already here.
 Raising the planting above ground level has two advantages.
-First I have a rich and fertile soil instead of the heavy London clay that lies beneath.
-Second I have several levels of planting, in tiers, to play with.
+Firstly I have a rich and fertile soil instead of the heavy London clay that lies beneath.
+Secondly it creates extra levels of planting, in tiers, to play with.

 4. Impact planting for year-round interest

 Gardeners talk a lot about sequential planting.
 In a conventional border this means that as one plant fades another comes into flower.
 In my small shady garden where green is the main colour I’ve found that just one large clump of something fabulous is enough.

 The Magnolia flowers through midwinter giving way to spring bulbs and hellebores.
 In April Lily of the Valley holds centre stage followed in May by Arum Lillies (shown above).
 In June the clematis begin to flower, followed by Agapanthus in high summer and Japanese Anemones in September.
 Finally grasses preside over autumn and a few pots of bright pink cyclamen will flower until christmas.